-If you’re a bird-parent then you already know how important play is for your pet.
-Toys not only provide a fun excuse to play with bells and foragers, they are crucial for the well-being of your feathered friends.
-It is important to know how to choose the right toy for your bird, so let’s dive in and start with why bird toys play such an important role in raising a happy and healthy flock.
+If you’re a bird-parent then you already know how important cognitive stimulation is for your pet.
+Toys are not only a fun excuse to play with bells and foragers, they are crucial for the well-being of your feathered friends.
+It is important to know how to choose the right (and safe) toy for your bird, so let’s dive in!

 Parrots need an enormous amount of cognitive and physical stimulation throughout the day, as boredom is know to trigger depression and anxiety (exactly like it does in humans).
 This may result in your pet picking up bad behaviors like plucking their feathers to kill time, and these behaviors are very difficult to overcome once they become a habit.

 Bird toys are a perfect replacement for natural behavioral activities such as foraging, nest building, and interactions with the flock, and will make time fly while you’re busy doing human activities and unavailable to your pet.
 Toys are good for bird’s physical health - for example, birds who have swinging toys are more active and get more physical exercise.
 Also, chewing on wooden toys helps sharpen beaks.

 Birds who have access to a variety of toys tend to be more independent and show fewer signs of aggressive behavior such as screaming and biting.
 If your bird struggles with these behaviors it’s probably a great time to spice up their life with some new play-items, and don’t worry - these don’t have to bust your bank account.
 Plenty of bird toys are best home-made from materials you probably already have lying around.